BestGuide is reader supported and may earn affiliate commission. Learn More.

 ⚡ Key Takeaway

 Hot tub financing options include personal loans, dealer financing, BNPL, home equity products, and 0% APR credit cards.
 For most buyers with good-to-excellent credit, a personal loan with a fixed rate and zero fees delivers the lowest total cost and the most transparency.
 Dealer financing can be appealing with “0% for 18 months” offers, but many of these are deferred interest arrangements: if you carry any balance at the end of the promotional period, the lender charges interest retroactively on the original purchase price at rates that often reach 26% to 29% APR.
-For hot tub projects from $5,000 to $100,000, LightStream by Truist is the top pick for good-credit borrowers: fixed rates from 6.99% to 21.19% with AutoPay, zero fees, and same-day funding.
+For hot tub projects from $5,000 to $100,000, a personal loan from a top-rated lender is the best pick for good-credit borrowers: fixed rates, zero fees, and same-day funding, with the most competitive rates for excellent credit starting in the 6–7% range.
 The right option for you depends on project size, credit profile, and whether you plan to pay off the balance within any promotional window.

 Hot tubs sit in an interesting middle ground in the home improvement financing market.
 They are large enough to require financing for most buyers, but small enough that home equity products often carry more closing cost than they are worth.
 Personal loans and dealer financing are the two most common paths, and the difference between them matters more than most buyers realize before signing.